kevinorathel/Resumate/README.md

 # Resumate

 ResuMate is an application that helps people write great ATS proof resumes easily.
-Once the user signs up and logins in, they will be prompted to give some basic information about themselves such as their education, experience etc.. and resumate will generate a resume for you.
+Once the user signs up and logins in, they will be prompted to give some information about themselves such as their education, experience etc.. and resumate will generate a resume for you.

 ## Screenshots